Olivier Larose

 3

-interpolator(0); // returns an SVG triangle path string
+interpolator(0); // returns an SVG triangle path string4

-interpolator(0.5); // returns something halfway between the triangle and the octagon
+interpolator(0.5); // returns something halfway between the triangle and the octagon5

 interpolator(1); // returns an SVG octagon path string